 A while back, I decided a good way to get involved in my neighborhood and community was to volunteer at my polling place (Hoyt School) during elections.
 I did some digging and could find no information on how you do this in Madison, so I eventually e-mailed my Alderperson.
 She immediately put me in touch with the proper deputy city clerk who handles poll workers, or “Election Officials,” as they’re known.
 The Deputy Clerk notified me of a training session in January, which I attended along with about 200 other people.
 One of the other volunteers said the last time she’d come to the training, there were 30 people there.

 I asked at the training session how and when I’d find out if I’m scheduled to work or not.
 The city officials there said they’d start with the regulars on their list for each polling place and if they needed more, they’d start calling us new volunteers.
 (Actually, I learned that Election Officials aren’t volunteers.
-They are paid $9.00/hour for their time.)
+They are paid an hourly wage for their time.)
 Weeks went by and I didn’t hear from the Deputy Clerk so I assumed they had fully staffed my polling place.
 I have to admit I was disappointed, because I was looking forward to helping out.

 This Tuesday morning, primary day, Laura asked me one more time, “Did you ever hear from the city about working at Hoyt School?”
 I hadn’t.
 Oh well, they must not need my help.